-- 5.5 Managers will, in consultation with their employees, decide a pattern that best meets the needs of the business. - 5.6 Employees must understand that these patterns are subject to change; there is no entitlement to work from home on specific days of the week.
-Consequently, employees must be ready to alter their working pattern if required and should be wary of making any commitments on homeworking days as these may need to change. - 5.7The arrangements for the scheduling of office/home working rotas will vary to suit operational needs.
-Rotas will also need to be reviewed to take into account new starters and leavers. - 5.8 Working from home is not a substitute for caring for dependants.
-You are expected to have made alternative arrangements for the care of your dependants during your working day.
-Where there is an issue with caring responsibilities due to Covid you should speak with your manager in the first instance.
+- 5.1 Working a hybrid work pattern does not mean that employees are able to choose when and where they work.
+The days that an employee works in the office or works from home will be organised, planned and agreed in advance. - 5.2 Employees will work the standard Divisional or Departmental schedule unless a different pattern is agreed with the Line Manager, either on a temporary or permanent basis. - 5.3 Some Divisions or Departments may require the scheduling of office/home working rotas to facilitate desk usage, which will vary to suit operational needs.
+Rotas will also need to be reviewed to take into account new starters and leavers. - 5.4 Ultimately the manager will have the responsibility for ensuring that business needs take priority, that employees are treated fairly and are trusted to take responsibility for themselves and their work when working from home. - 5.5 Employees must understand that these patterns are subject to change; there is no entitlement to work from home on specific days of the week.
+Consequently, employees must be ready to alter their working pattern if required and should be wary of making any commitments on homeworking days as these may need to change. - 5.6 Working from home is not a substitute for caring for dependants.
+Employees are expected to have made alternative arrangements for the care of dependants during the working day.
+Where there is an issue with caring responsibilities an employee should speak with their manager in the first instance.